“Should Have Went to ShopRite”: Lady Fills Fridge With Woolies Groceries, Mzansi Debates Food Prices

 Source: Facebook

 Groceries are an essential need unless you survive on water and air.
-A lady showed off her Woolworths shopping haul while filling her fridge with the groceries.
+A lady showed off her Woolworths shopping haul while filling her fridge with groceries.
 The innocent act sparked a massive debate on where to buy food for the best prices.

 Supermarket vs supermarket